Written by Yoppie

 Never, ever be embarrassed to get a lump or abnormality checked by your GP.
 Early detection is incredibly important, so book an appointment ASAP.
 Like, now.
 Not next month.

 An initial breast exam with your GP isn’t exactly pleasant, but it’s usually pain-free and over in a few minutes.
-An appointment usually involves answering questions about medication, past surgery, and family history of cancer, followed by an exam that’s similar to the self-exam described above.
+An appointment usually involves answering questions about your symptoms, past medical history, medication, any surgery, and family history of cancer, followed by an exam that’s similar to the self-exam described above.

-To rule out cancer, they may send you for further tests such as an ultrasound scan, mammogram, or in rare cases a biopsy (where a needle extracts a sample of the lump).
-But don’t worry, these are all routine checks and being referred for one is pretty normal just to be on the safe side.
+To rule out cancer, your GP may refer you to the breast clinic for further tests such as repeat examination, imaging (via an ultrasound scan or mammogram) and in some cases a biopsy (where a needle extracts a sample of the lump).
+But don’t worry, these are all routine checks and being referred to the breast clinic is pretty normal, and usually just to be on the safe side.

 Subscribe To Our Newsletter